isomorphic-git/isomorphic-git/README.md

 </td></tr></table>

 `isomorphic-git` is a pure JavaScript implementation of git that works in node and browser environments (including WebWorkers and ServiceWorkers).
-This means it can be used to read and write to to git repositories, as well as fetch from and push to git remotes like Github.
+This means it can be used to read and write to git repositories, as well as fetch from and push to git remotes like Github.

 Isomorphic-git aims for 100% interoperability with the canonical git implementation.
 This means it does all its operations by modifying files in a ".git" directory just like the git you are used to.
 The included `isogit` CLI can operate on git repositories on your desktop or server.